-midpoint between lowest and highest quarterly wage, in U.S. dollars, for the total number of periods of participation, excluding incarcerated individuals under section 225 who exited the AEFLA program but Column F (except for Median Earnings) is the number of periods of participation for which the outcome was received.
-For Median Earnings reporting, Column F is the median earnings value which is the are still incarcerated.
+For Median Earnings reporting, Column F is the median earnings value which is the midpoint between lowest and highest quarterly wage, in U.S. dollars, for the total number of periods of partici口ation, excluding incarcerated individuals under section 225 who exited the AEFLA program but are still incarcerated.